How Do Weeds Grow? Why They Spread So Fast & How to Stop Them

 My mom told me many years ago that gardeners typically define weeds simply as plants that are growing where they aren’t wanted.
 Sure, there are common types of weeds (I’m lookin’ at you dandelions, bindweed, and crabgrass), but even plants you really like can become weeds if they start taking over and growing in areas where you don’t want them to grow.

-Taking a deeper look at weeds and their purpose might help arm us with some knowledge for controlling weeds more effectively.
-That way you aren’t stalking every little dandelion plant to rip it out of the ground like I’ve been known to do. 😉
+Taking a deeper look at weeds and their purpose might help us arm ourselves with some knowledge for controlling weeds more effectively.
+That way, you won’t be stalking every little dandelion plant to rip it out of the ground like I’ve been known to do.

 How do Weeds Grow?